 A tour around China is not completed if you don’t visit the Great Wall.
 This majestic defensive structure winds up and down like a huge snake across mountains, deserts, grasslands, stretching for almost 21.000 km from east to west of the country.
 It is a symbol of China, one of the Eight Wonders of the World and was listed as a World Heritage by UNESCO in 1987.
-There are several sections close to Beijing that could be visited, but the most famous and ‘’explored’’ are Badaling and Mutyanyu .
+There are several sections close to Beijing that could be visited, but the most famous and ‘’explored’’ are Badaling and Mutianyu.

-I have visited the Great Wall twice, in 2009 at Juyongguan and in 2017 at Badaling, the best-preserved, most popular and complete section among the various.
-Compared with other sections, most stairs are not very steep and they are equipped with handrails, so it’s easier to climb.
-In this section you’ll also find a cable car and pulley to save energy, and it even has some facilities to make it easier for seniors and the disabile.
+We have visited the Great Wall twice, in 2009 at Juyongguan and in 2017 at Badaling, the best-preserved, most popular and complete section among the various.
+Compared with other sections, most stairs are not very steep, and they are equipped with handrails, so it’s easier to climb.
+In this section, you’ll also find a cable car and pulley to save energy, and it even has some facilities to make it easier for seniors and people with disability.

 3700 meters and 19 watchtowers of this section has been restored and opened to visitors since 1957.
-The Badaling Great wall, with its strategic position, was completed in 1505 during the Ming Dynasty as line of defense on the main pass between Beijing and the Mongol tribes of the north.
-The wall average is about 7.8 meters tall and 6 meters wide and its watchtowers were built to accommodate soldiers, observe the enemy, and store supplies.
-The sides are covered in stone whereas the top in layers of brick and a great number of holes were drilled in the wall to shoot arrows and watch enemies.
+The Badaling Great Wall, with its strategic position, was completed in 1505 during the Ming Dynasty as a line of defence on the main pass between Beijing and the Mongol tribes of the north.
+The wall average is about 7.8 meters tall, and 6 meters wide and its watchtowers were built to accommodate soldiers, observe the enemy, and store supplies.
+The sides are covered in stone whereas the top in layers of brick, and a significant number of holes were drilled in the wall to shoot arrows and watch enemies.
 As the Chairman Mao Zedong said, who has never been to the Great Wall is not a true man!

 The scenic site of Badaling is divided into north and south sections, and if you don’t want to hike and save energy, it’s also equipped with cable cars and pulley.

-South section: with its 7 watchtowers and an easier hike, it’s the less crowded part of the 2.
-After getting the Tower nr.
-7, you have to go back at tower nr.
-3 to find the exit way.
-The cable car runs close to the Zhan Tianyou Memorial Hall to Tower number 4.
+South section: with its 7 watchtowers and a more leisurely hike, it’s the less crowded part of the 2.
+After getting the Tower nr 7, you have to go back to tower nr 3 to find the exit way.
+The cable car runs close to the Zhan Tianyou Memorial Hall to Tower nr 4.

 Opening hours: 06:30-19:00 (Apr.
 1 to Oct.
 31); 07:00-18:00 (Nov.
 1 to Mar.
 31)

-How to get there: it’s possible to book a tour with a local agency (also ask your hotel reception) or book in advance online through the many websites that offer several daily tours.
+Daily tours: it’s possible to book a tour with a local agency (also ask your hotel reception) or book in advance online through the many websites that offer several daily tours.
 We suggest checking on the web platforms Viator and Getyourguide.

 How to get there with local transports: if you don’t want to book a tour, you can quickly get there by a local bus or by train.
 Badaling is about 70 km by road northwest of central Beijing.

-Bus 877: direct from Deshengmen bus station, it takes around 1.30hrs and it costs 12 RMB ( first bus at 6 am, last 12.30 – last from Badaling 5 pm).
+1. Bus 877: direct from Deshengmen bus station, it takes around 1.30hrs, and it costs 12 RMB (the first bus at 6 am, last 12.30 – last from Badaling 5 pm).
 Deshengmen is 10 – 15 min walk from Jishuitan subway station (Exit A) of subway line 2.
 The bus (it’s green and white) stands in the middle part behind the Deshengmen Arrow Tower.
 Probably you’ll meet some sellers offering tickets for other buses on your way to the bus stop, skip them and go straight to the official one (same if they offer great wall tickets on the bus, skip it).
 Got Badaling, the stop is next to the pulley station, 10 minutes walk from the entrance.